stebunovd/blog/contents/Is-your-manager-a-router-or-moderator.md

   figure it out;
 - **The structure is simpler to organize**.
 Communication is a skill, which not everyone is good at.
-Some people have trouble putting together their thoughts, and others just don’t enjoy communicating, or do it inefficiently.
+Some people have trouble putting together their thoughts, and others just don't enjoy communicating, or do it inefficiently.
-  Instead of trying to improve communication across the whole team, it’s easier to just hire one person with good communication skills;
+  Instead of trying to improve communication across the whole team, it's easier to just hire one person with good communication skills;
 - **The manager has a reliable way to control processes**.
 When all communication flows through the manager, the manager has immediate access to